drewbarontini/gifpoint/README.md

 - Use the `right arrow` or `spacebar` to move right.
 - Use the `left arrow` to move left.
-- Use `escape` to bring up the preview.

 ### Alternate Slide Effects Per Slide